thechaithanya/TreasureHunt/README.md

 	- question_no|question|answer|0|max_score|
 	- If you want to display image in the question, replace '0' with any question number

+mindex.php is the one I used to set as home page, when I'm making some changes to game.

 ----------------------------------------------------
 <a href="http://thechaithanya.blogspot.com/">Techniful</a><br>